Sodomy law: India

-Sodomy is illegal in Iran and is punishable by death.
+India does not recognize same-sex unions of any type.
+In October 2023, in Supriyo v.
+Union of India, the Supreme Court held that the legalization of same-sex marriage is not a matter for the courts to decide on the grounds that the right to marry is a statutory right, not a constitutional one.

 Ireland

 In the Republic of Ireland, the Criminal Law (Sexual Offences) Act 1993 abolished the offence of "buggery between persons".
 For some years prior to 1993, criminal prosecution had not been made for buggery between consenting adults.
 The 1993 Act created an offence of "buggery with a person under the age of 17 years", penalised similar to statutory rape, which also had 17 years as the age of consent.
 The Criminal Law (Sexual Offences) Act 2006 replaced this offence with "defilement of a child", encompassing both "sexual intercourse" and "buggery".
 Buggery with an animal is still unlawful under Section 69 of the Sexual Offences Act 2003.
 In 2012, a man was convicted of this offence for supplying a dog in 2008 to a woman who had intercourse with it and died; he received a suspended sentence and was required to sign the sex offender registry, ending his career as a bus driver.